Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.playlistsearch(tag, needle)

-    Searches case-insensitively for partial matches in the current playlist.
+    Returns case-insensitive search results for partial matches in the current playlist.

 .. function:: MPDClient.plchanges(version, start:end)

-    Displays changed songs currently in the playlist since *VERSION*.
+    Returns changed songs currently in the playlist since *VERSION*.
     Start and end positions may be given to limit the output to changes in the given range.